kingashari/web-server/README.md

 check in my resource and reference to find other

-This web server was created to display Android and iOS tutorials
+This web server was created to display smartphone news and mini tutorials

 # update and progress web server